 Diphtheria is a serious throat infection, which infects from person-to-person through the air.
 The vaccination should be less than 10 years old otherwise a booster is needed.

 Infectious hepatitis infects through contaminated food and water.
 Vaccination consists of two injections about 12 months apart, which protects for up to 25 years.
 The first vaccination protects for 12 months.
 The hepatitis A vaccine can be combined with the vaccine against hepatitis B .

 Tetanus is a complication to wounds contaminated by soil.
 If there has been a vaccination within the past 10 years it is not necessary to give a booster in case of wounds and accidents.
 Tetanus vaccinations are usually given in combination with diphtheria vaccine.
 If you are previously vaccinated, the vaccine can be given right up to departure.

 Certain countries without yellow fever require a valid yellow fever vaccination certificate if you arrives (even in transit) from a country where yellow fever is present.
 If you arrive from a country without yellow fever , there is no requirement for a yellow fever vaccination.

 We've got Answers.
 Ask Phil

 Hi JoAnne, Phil from the WorldNomads safety hub here, I'm sure you're aware but there's been significant political upheaval in Tunisia recently.
-What's just ... read more »almost 3 years ago
+What's just ... read more »about 3 years ago

 It's pretty volatile at the moment (as you are aware).
 Generally the protests are centered on the Interior Ministry in the capital Tunis.
 The ministry is sit... read more »over 3 years ago